Smokey Robinson: Early life and early career

-William Robinson Jr. was born to an African-American father and a mother of African-American and French descent into a poor family in the North End area of Detroit, Michigan.
+William Robinson Jr. was born on February 19, 1940, to an African-American father and a mother of African-American and French descent, in a poor family in the North End area of Detroit.
+He had two maternal half-sisters, Rose Ella and Geraldine, and his parents divorced when he was three years old.

 Robinson's ancestry is also part Nigerian, Scandinavian, Portuguese, and Cherokee.
 His uncle Claude gave him the nickname "Smokey Joe" when he was a child.
 In 2012, Robinson explained:

-My Uncle Claude was my favorite uncle, he was also my godfather.
+My Uncle Claude was my favorite uncle.
+He was also my godfather.
 He and I were really, really close.
 He used to take me to see cowboy movies all the time when I was a little boy because I loved cowboy movies.
 He got a cowboy name for me, which was Smokey Joe.
 So from the time I was three years old if people asked me what my name was I didn't tell them my name was William, I told them my name was Smokey Joe.
 That's what everyone called me until I was about 12 and then I dropped the Joe part.
 I've heard that story about him giving it to me because I'm a light skinned black man but that's not true.

+When Robinson was 10, his mother died, and he began living with his older sister, Geraldine, with her husband, who had 10 children together.

-He attended Northern High School, where he was above average academically and a keen athlete, though his main interest was music, and he formed a doo-wop group named the Five Chimes.
-At one point, he and Aretha Franklin lived several houses from each other on Belmont; he once said he'd known Franklin since she was about five, overhearing her play the piano when he had come to play with her older brother Cecil after her family first moved to Detroit.
+Robinson attended Northern High School, where he was above average academically and a determined athlete.
+However, his main interest was music, and he formed a doo-wop group named the Five Chimes.
+He and Aretha Franklin lived several houses from each other on Belmont; he said he'd known Franklin since she was about five, overhearing her play the piano when he had come to play with her older brother Cecil after her family first moved to Detroit.

-Robinson's interest in music started after hearing the groups Nolan Strong & the Diablos and Billy Ward and his Dominoes on the radio as a child, and he has listed Barrett Strong, a Detroit native, as a strong vocal influence.
+Robinson's interest in music started during childhood after he heard the groups Nolan Strong & the Diablos and Billy Ward and his Dominoes on the radio.
+He has cited Barrett Strong, a Detroit native, as a strong vocal influence.
 In 1955, he formed the first lineup of the Five Chimes with childhood friend Ronald White and classmate Pete Moore.